Spiraling housing prices spark worry about Hawaii’s future

-Tedorian Gallano would like to buy a house for his wife and three youngest children in Hawaii, but real estate prices soared so high eight years ago that he moved his family back to his childhood home outside Honolulu — and last year, his older brother followed suit.
+Tedorian Gallano would like to buy a house for his wife and three youngest children in Hawaii, but real estate prices soared so high eight years ago that he moved his family back to his childhood home in Waianae — and in 2022 his older brother followed suit.

-“We always seem to have these hot markets that drive the prices up, and then it’s the hardworking local families that cannot buy houses who are kind of left out,” Gallano said.
+“We always seem to have these hot markets that drive the prices up, and then it’s the hardworking local families that cannot buy houses who are kind of left out,” said Gallano, who’s a member of the carpenters union, which has been active on the issue.

 Now, amid growing urgency, both the governor and Hawaii’s legislative leaders are making housing a top priority.